A guide on clearing debt

 If budgeting, consolidation and prioritisation won’t be enough to solve your debt issues, there are other options.
 Perhaps the best known is bankruptcy.
 This is a form of insolvency in which your debts are written off.
 However, any income or assets you have may be taken to pay off some of your debt.

 A mental health crisis breathing space is only available to someone who is receiving mental health crisis treatment.
 It lasts as long as the person's mental health crisis treatment, plus 30 days.
-A Breathing Space can only be applied for by an approved debt-advice provider, as part of an advice session (see here for the StepChange guide).
-They are administered by the Insolvency Service who will then notify creditors when the Breathing Space starts.
+A Breathing Space can only be applied for by an approved debt-advice provider.
+They're administered by the Insolvency Service who'll then let the creditors know when the scheme starts.
+There's more information about this on the Government website.

 Don’t wait to get help

-So, please don’t wait to get help — the earlier you take action the sooner you’ll be able to sleep soundly at night.
+The earlier you take action the sooner you’ll be able to sleep soundly at night.
 It’s also worth discussing your money worries with your creditors as many will be willing to come to temporary arrangements to help you out.
 As part of this, you'll need to work out your monthly budget to prove to creditors that you're paying what you can afford to pay.
 This is something our debt calculator can help you with.
 Add details about your debt — how much you have left to pay, the interest rate, how much you're paying each month — and our calculator will work out how many months it'll take you to pay it off in full.
-Finally, remember that debt advice should always be free, confidential and impartial.'
+Finally, remember that debt advice should always be free, confidential and impartial.